MarcWeber/editor-cells/README.md

   * provide_indentation_settings_for_file()
     purpose: figure out indentation based on your rules call the first time ou enter indent mode

+  * syntax_checkers, for instance py2 & py3 at the same time!

 IDEAS:
   * virtual content provider for things like VCS files based on url, or run executable ?